9.4 Manager Conflict and Performance Coaching

 • What evidence shows the gap?

-• Does policy or past practice guide the next step?
+• Does policy or past practice guide the next step consistently?

 • Does the manager need coaching before the conversation?

-• Is there any retaliation, bias, accommodation, or complaint context?
+• Is there any retaliation, bias, accommodation, or open complaint context?

 Test Your Knowledge

-A manager asks HR to terminate an employee for poor attitude but has no examples or prior feedback.
-What should HR do first?
+A manager asks HR to fire an employee for a 'poor attitude' but has no specific examples and gave no prior feedback.
+What is HR's most effective first step?

 A